Ramsgate management trio stand down after 7-0 humbling

 Since then they’d suffered eight defeats, registered three draws and recorded only one win in the Velocity Trophy victory over Herne Bay.

-Ramsgate already have a new chairman in James Lawson after Paul Bowden-Brown also stood down in December to concentrate on his health.
+Ramsgate have already appointed a new chairman in December after James Lawson took over following Paul Bowden-Brown’s decision to stand down to concentrate on his health.